 Junior continues to contribute to recordings and in 2021 alone, he has featured on the song “Bring The Beat Back” by JBZ as well as tracks “1,2,3,4 (The Beat Goes On)” and “Nothing We Can’t Do Together”, included on the recent A-P Connection album ‘Wide Vision’.

-Junior has been a prolific songwriter for other artists such as Sheena Easton and Phil Lynott and perhaps most notably collaborated on The Lighthouse Family’s debut album ‘Ocean Drive’.
+Alongside his own recording projects, Junior has been a prolific songwriter for other artists such as Sheena Easton, Phil Lynott and perhaps most notably The Lighthouse Family, to whose debut album ‘Ocean Drive’ he co-wrote the songs “Keep Remembering” and “What Could Be Better”.
 The album went on to sell over 5 million copies worldwide and spent 175 weeks on the UK chart.
 Junior was also one of the creative forces behind his nephew Richard Blackwood’s musical career, which in 2000 yielded several UK chart hits in the form of “Mama – Who Da Man” (UK #3), “18.104.22.168 Get With The Wicked” (UK #10) and “Someone There For Me” (UK #23).

 Check out his interview with PRS’ M Magazine here.